oscardavidtorres1994/Fedlearning-for-LoRaWAN-Enabled/README.md

 ## How It Works
 - The autoencoder is trained using Train.csv data.
 - After training, it reconstructs inputs and calculates the reconstruction error.
-- Optimized thresholds are calculated using Validation.csv
+- If you are using autoencoder a optimized thresholds are calculated using Validation.csv
-- Anomalies are detected based on a threshold applied to the reconstruction error.
+- Anomalies are detected in each type of anomaly detection model.

 ## Results
 The model outputs metrics are calculated over Test.csv.
 The metrics are accuracy, precision, recall, F1-score, TNR, TPR and a confusion matrix to evaluate anomaly detection performance, saved on results.csv.